kostrykin/LibCarna-Python/docs/carna.rst

 carna
 =====

-The objects in this module provide a simplified convenience interface for the more complex wrappers in the respective sub-modules.
+The objects in this module provide a simplified and more Pythonic convenience interface for the natively structured wrappers in the respective sub-modules.

 Example
 -------